Duxah/FreePCB-2/rnd_rect.md

 ## `Oval vias..`

-First check the "Rounding vertex of traces" box on the left.
+First check the "Adding Drop Shape to vias" box on the left.
 Then go to the RndTraces tab and set the via-options.
 For sample, you can set as in the screenshot.

 ![](pictures/rnd_rect2.png)